rocicorp/replicache/doc/docs/design.md

 reliable than applications that are directly dependent upon servers.
 By storing data in a local database, offline-first applications are instantaneously responsive and reliable in any network conditions.

-Additionally, offline-first applications typically update live, in real time, when something change server side, without the user having to refresh.
+Additionally, offline-first applications typically update live, in real time, when something changes server side, without the user having to refresh.
 Since they are already continuously synchronizing, realtime updates are just updating the UI when new data arrives.